 Some of the essential ancient practices of the art of concentration done in Hindu tradition and society are listed as below.

 1. Chanting OM (ॐ ) Mantra

-A Mantra is a syllable or word, usually without any particular meaning, that is repeated for the purpose of focusing the mind.
+A Mantra is a syllable or word, usually without any specific meaning, that is repeated for the goal of concentrating the mind.
 It is not an affirmation used to convince of something.
-One of the most significant syllables is “OM” or “AUM”, which when chanting repeatedly produces the vibration that allows the mind to fix concentration on one word and experience a deeper level of awareness.
-In continuing the mantra of OM, the sound becomes increasingly abstract and indistinct.
+One of the most important syllables is “OM” or “AUM”, which when chanting repeatedly creates the vibration that lets the mind fix concentration on one word and experience a deeper level of awareness.
+In keeping the mantra of OM, the sound becomes more and more abstract and indistinct.

 2. Third Eye Method

-This basically lies on yoga category but helps acutely in the concentration of the mind.
+This basically lies on yoga category but helps a lot in the focus of the mind.
 This is divided into 4 steps with 4 seconds of each.
-One is breathe in with the nose for 4 seconds, then hold the breath for 4 seconds and exhale through the mouth for 4 seconds, then stop for 4 seconds.
-This can be done anywhere and it is to be acknowledged that the abdomen moves and not the chest while breathing.
-It is necessary to watch the abdomen being large during inhalation and small during exhalation.
+One is inhale with the nose for 4 seconds, then hold the breath for 4 seconds and breathe out through the mouth for 4 seconds, then stop for 4 seconds.
+This can be done anywhere and it is to be noted that the abdomen moves and not the chest while breathing.
+It is needed to watch the abdomen being large during inhalation and small during exhalation.

 When practicing these few concentration exercises daily, concentration is believed to enhance and develop with a great result.
 It is of the utmost value to learn how to focus because any task can be done successfully or appropriately only with full concentration or by putting entire thought upon the idea of working out.